karankreation/Kumar_Parminder_Dynamicpage/README.md

 Project- Dynamic Team page

-Project -practice to use Javascript in web by creating different team bio showing 1styles.
+Project -practice to use Javascript in web by creating different team bio showing styles.

 Step -